-Scanning can be performed using the Expansion Back or RS507 Hands-free imager.
+Scanning can be performed using the laser scanner or imager.

 To capture bar code data:

 - 1. Ensure that an application is open on the ET5X and a text field is in focus (text cursor in text field). - 2.
 Aim the exit window at a bar code. - 3.
 Press the trigger button.
 Ensure the red scan beam covers the entire bar code.
 The Charging/Scan LED Indicators illuminate green and a beep sounds to indicate a successful decode.